 Eric & Beth Carlberg built their Rendezvous Cordwood Cabin to use during “gathering activities” on their land.
-They hold tomahawk and Bowie knife throwing contests, Muzzleloading target shoots and all manner of historical re-enactments and woodsy/folksy activities.
+They hold Tomahawk and Bowie knife throwing contests, Muzzleloading target shoots and all manner of historical re-enactments and woodsy/folksy activities.
 You may notice that the flag has 13 stars, the flag of the original 13 colonies.

-Like this mushroom and these shelves.
+Like this mushroom and slab shelves.

-Pac-man is eating the ligh
+Pac-man is eating the lightning bolt!